t10ko/hooking-api/README.md

 Here is a complete hooking API for JavaScript which solves all the problems mentioned above.

 This API uses error prone hooking techniques after which hook functions cannot be spotted.
-It has local container for hooked functions which is well organized.
+It has local container for original functions which is well organized.
 Also this API solves vendor prefixing problems.

 #### To use with NodeJS run.